Keep Everything Under Control with CareClinic – A reliable for managing IBS

 For those having IBS with diarrhea, tannins, bicarbonate or anti-diarrheal medications (loperamide, cromoglicic acid) are commonly used.
 Of course, these medications should only be taken if prescribed by the physician.

 A note in taking loperamide though – it should not be for long-term use.
-Furthermore, since IBS with diarrhea entails losing a lot of fluids in the body, proper rehydration must be done to replace lost fluids.
+Furthermore, since IBS alongside diarrhea entails losing a lot of fluids in the body, proper rehydration must be done to replace lost fluids.

 Having a gassy stomach or flatulence can be very uncomfortable.
 To get rid of this, fennel, peppermint oil or caraway may be used.
 If medications are needed, drugs such as dimethicone or simethicone help relieve these symptoms.